When I try to add a Git repository to an Amazon SageMaker notebook instance, I get a fatal error.

 }

-Note: example-secret-ARN is the ARN in Secrets Manager that has the secrets (username and password) for the Git repository authentication.
+Note: example-secret-ARN is the ARN in Secrets Manager that has the username and password for the Git repository authentication.

 Errors associated with storage

 To resolve this error, verify that the notebook instance has enough storage.
-Be sure that the size of the free space in the notebook instance’s volume is larger than that of the Git repository that you're using to clone.
+The size of the free space in the notebook instance's volume must be larger than that of the Git repository that you use to clone.
 If you run out of disk space, specify a larger value for VolumeSizeInGB.
 For more information, see Customize your notebook volume size, up to 16 TB, with Amazon SageMaker.

 Related information